-It also announced it was cancelling plans to release a competitive 5v5 mode in order to focus on bug fixes and add more sought after content to the game.
+It also announced it was cancelling plans to release a competitive 5v5 mode in order to focus on bug fixes and adding more sought after content to the game.

 Further addressing the issues on Twitter, DICE GM Gabrielson said: “BF community – I know you are frustrated and disappointed with the experience across Chapter 4 for Battlefield V. I’m really sorry.

 “We’re taking a step back to improve the quality of BFV, and as a result, making needed changes to our roadmap.